 David Hirsch: In addition to the episode that we just talked about with your wife’s health and then getting the family back together, what are some of the bigger challenges that you and Elizabeth faced?

-Rob Gorski: Oh man, well dealing with some of the health issues that the kids have is, is it feels insurmountable at times, you know, specifically with our, with our oldest, Gavin, he just turned 18.
-And the health issues that he has are exceedingly rare and there’s really very little out there to, to help nothing is curable.
+Rob Gorski: Oh man.
+Well, dealing with some of the health issues that the kids have feels insurmountable at times, specifically with our oldest, Gavin, who just turned 18.
+And the health issues he has are exceedingly rare, and there’s really very little out there to help.
+And nothing is curable.
 We’ve had to come to grips with the fact that he’s never going to get better.
 And the reality is that as we go forward, he’s only going to get worse.

-Rob Gorski: I want to say about six, seven years ago now, he started having health problems for the first time inside of a, of a window of about a year and a half, when he was diagnosed with epilepsy, uh, he lost his immune system.
+Rob Gorski: I want to say about six, seven years ago now, he started having health problems for the first time.
+Inside of a window of about a year and a half, when he was diagnosed with epilepsy, he lost his immune system.
 He has something called common variable immunodeficiency.
-Basically his immune system is, is defunct and it doesn’t work.
-And so he has to receive, uh, donor antibodies, uh, twice a week through infusions in his stomach.
+Basically his immune system is defunct, and it doesn’t work.
+And so he has to receive donor antibodies twice a week through infusions in his stomach.

-Know, his, his body temperature won’t regulate properly.
-So he’ll either overheat or he’ll be too cold.
-He is physically incapable of sweating, so he can’t cool himself off properly.
-So we have to always watch how the temperature around him, you know, you know, his, his heart rate is not properly managed by his brain.
+Or his body temperature won’t regulate properly.
+So he’ll either overheat, or he’ll be too cold.
+He is physically incapable of sweating, so he can’t cool himself properly.
+So we have to always watch how the temperature around him.
+His heart rate is not properly managed by his brain.
 And it’s scary because there’s no cure for it.
 There’s no treatment for it.

 Rob Gorski: Correct.

 David Hirsch: Yeah.
-But you don’t have just one, you have two other boys who also have autism and health issues of their own isn’t that right?
+But you don’t have just one, you have two other boys who also have autism and health issues of their own, isn’t that right?

 David Hirsch: Absolutely.
-You know,

-David Hirsch: does he have any additional challenges, health wise or otherwise?
+David Hirsch: Does he have any additional challenges, health wise or otherwise?

 Rob Gorski: Yes, he does.
 He has a very rare fever disorder.
 It’s called .
 That’s the acronym.
 It’s basically an idiopathic periodic fever disorder.
 And what happens is for some unknown reason, he runs fevers all the time.
-It used to be on a cycle where he would, he would have a feeder for roughly 10 days, and then it would be about two weeks off and it would come back and he’d run a fever for 10 days today.
-Like for example, this week, He missed school this week because he started into another finger cycle.
+It used to be on a cycle where he would have a fever for roughly ten days, and then it would be about two weeks off.
+Then it would come back, and he’d run a fever for another ten days.
+Like for example, he missed school this week because he started into another fever cycle.
 And now what happens is a low grade fever.
 He gets mouth sores that cover the inside of his lips and his tongue, in his mouth, or his cheeks and down his throat.

 David Hirsch: Oh my gosh.

 Rob Gorski: He doesn’t eat.
 He’s miserable.
 He can’t sleep.
 That interferes with a lot of things, because he runs a fever all the time.
-You never know if he’s actually sick or if it’s just the fever from the fever disorder.
-And, and so that’s sort of butts heads with the schools, feeder policy.
-It’s an ongoing struggle to where we’ve considered resorting to homeschooling in some fashion, uh, because we’re really struggling to keep school moving forward.
+You never know if he’s actually sick, or if it’s just the fever from the fever disorder.
+And so that’s sort of butts heads with the schools fever policy.
+It’s an ongoing struggle to where we’ve considered resorting to homeschooling in some fashion, because we’re really struggling to keep school moving forward.

-And then, you know, his other biggest thing or his anxiety and sensory processing, like, like his brother, you know, Emmett struggles with clothes.
-And food textures, things like that.
+And then his other biggest thing is his anxiety and sensory processing, like his brother.
+Emmett struggles with clothes and food textures, things like that.
 And he hasn’t worn socks and regular shoes.
-And probably two years he wears Crocs barefoot.
-We finally got him to at least do that, but it’s, you know, on a good day, it’s hard to get him dressed.
+For probably two years, he wears Crocs barefoot.
+We finally got him to at least do that, but on a good day, it’s hard to get him dressed.
 And on a day that he’s miserable because of the pain in his mouth or something, it’s impossible.

-David Hirsch: So there’s three of these boys.
-Common theme is autism, but they have demanding other needs.
-In addition to that.
-And there’s only the two of you, how do you cope?
-Yeah.
-Do you have a strategy that you trade off or does one of you is the primary or one of the boys and the other of you is the primary for the other two.
+David Hirsch: So the common theme with the three boys is autism, but they also have demanding other needs.
+And there’s only the two of you.
+How do you cope?
+Do you have a strategy that you trade off, or is one of you the primary for one of the boys, and the other of you is the primary for the other two.
 What is it that you and Elizabeth cover that works for you?

-Rob Gorski: Uh, you know, I wish I knew the answer to that because.
+Rob Gorski: I wish I knew the answer to that because.
 I’m not always sure how we’ve made it this far.
-We, we, we put the kids first is often as we can because we talked to them before you, as parents, we have to take care of ourselves too.
-You know, there are times where, you know, we have to sort of take turns and there is like sleeping, for example, you know, Emmett struggles sleeping at night a lot of times.
-So one of us is usually up with him because of my wife’s health related issues.
-A lot of the responsibility falls sort of disproportionately on me.
-We try and find some kind of balance as best we can, but you know, what makes this so challenging and this the same thing for a lot of families with autistic kids, it’s such a dynamic fluid situation that every day can be different from the previous day.
+We put the kids first is often as we can, because we talked to them before you, as parents, we have to take care of ourselves too.
+There are times where we have to sort of take turns.
+There is sleeping, for example.
+Emmett struggles sleeping at night a lot of times.
+So one of us is usually up with him.

+Because of my wife’s health related issues, a lot of the responsibility falls sort of disproportionately on me.
+We try and find some kind of balance as best we can, but what makes this so challenging—and this the same thing for a lot of families with autistic kids—it’s such a dynamic and fluid situation that every day can be different from the previous day.

 And what may have worked this time may never work again.
-And so it’s, it’s, it’s constantly having to try and think outside the box and come up with creative ways of resolving issues that have no simple solution.
+And so it’s constantly having to try and think outside the box and come up with creative ways of resolving issues that have no simple solution.

-David Hirsch: Uh, so let’s use this as a segue to talk about, um, one of the coping skills that you described to me that you started journaling and writing as a way to overcome some of the challenges.
+David Hirsch: So let’s use this as a segue to talk about one of the coping skills that you described to me, which is that you started journaling and writing as a way to overcome some of the challenges.
 When did that start, and what value has that been to you?

-Rob Gorski: I started writing, I spent about 10 or 12 years now/
+Rob Gorski: I started writing, I spent about 10 or 12 years now

 David Hirsch: that long.

 Rob Gorski: Wow.
 It’s been, it’s been awhile.
 Yeah.
-When we first started working with Gavin’s diagnoses, when he was first in 2005, my wife suggested that, uh, I start writing like in a journal.
+When we first started working with Gavin’s diagnoses, when he was first in 2005, my wife suggested that I start writing like in a journal.
 And I’m a tech guy.
 So writing with a pencil with paper is not something that I enjoy doing.
-So she helped me start a blog and I just started, honestly, it was, it was, it was basically just word vomiting, everything that I was feeling in the moment.
+So she helped me start a blog.
+Honestly, it was basically just word vomiting, everything that I was feeling in the moment.

-Was there something.
-Early on.
-That was a catalyst, something that you were brutally honest with yourself about, that others could relate to.
+Was there something early on that was a catalyst, something that you were brutally honest with yourself about, that others could relate to?
 That would be a good example of what you were just describing.

 Rob Gorski: Yeah.
 You have a special needs child.
 You’re supposed to have an infinite level of patience.
-You’re never, you know, it’s, it’s a horrible thing for you to yell at your child because they have special needs.
+It’s a horrible thing for you to yell at your child, because they have special needs.
 You should never lose your patience, never lose your cool.
 You should never have resentful feelings because being autistic or having health issues, isn’t their fault.
 They didn’t choose this and they’re certainly not trying to be a problem or be frustrating.

-You got two sides that you get people who criticize me for saying things like that.
-You should never say stuff like that.
-It’s terrible.
-Then you have the other side that, that are saying like, Oh my God, I feel the exact same way.
-I didn’t know.
-It was okay to talk about that.
+You got two sides.
+You get people who criticize me for saying things like that.
+“You should never say stuff like that.
+It’s terrible.”
+Then you have the other side that are saying like, “Oh my God, I feel the exact same way.
+I didn’t know it was okay to talk about that.”

 And it’s okay to talk about anything.
-You know, you can feel resentment, you can feel the anger or whatever you want, whatever you need to.
-It’s what you do with those feelings.
-That matter.
+You can feel resentment.
+You can feel the anger or whatever you want, whatever you need to.
+It’s what you do with those feelings that matters.
 One of the things that I stress with, I was calling my parents, but like the families that follow me around the world, you’re only human.

 It doesn’t mean you don’t love your kids.
 It doesn’t mean that you’re a terrible parent because you’re angry or resentful at behaviors that your child is exhibiting or something.
-And so that was, that was something that really resonated with people.
+And so that was something that really resonated with people.
 It’s sort of polarizing to an extent, but it was something that really brought people around because they could relate to what I was experiencing, because it’s what they experience every day as well.

-I just encourage people, you know, talk about it, you know, don’t, don’t let this stuff fester because it’s not going to do you any good.
-If you’re going to you, you beat yourself up for feeling frustrated or angry.
-It just feeds the beast.
-You know, if he comes toxic, you know, write about it, talk to somebody.
+I just encourage people, “Talk about it, don’t, don’t let this stuff fester, because it’s not going to do you any good.
+If, you beat yourself up for feeling frustrated or angry, it just feeds the beast.
+It becomes toxic.
+Write about it, talk to somebody.
 Therapy is a godsend for families like mine.

 David Hirsch: When did this morph into more than just you writing for your own benefit, realizing that maybe there’s a bigger purpose here?

-Rob Gorski: Well, my first blog was called lost and tired people really found that either hated that name or they loved the name.
-And to me, I thought it was perfect because at any given point, if any given day I am either feeling lost or tired, I’m always tired.
+Rob Gorski: Well, my first blog was called “Lost and Tired.”
+People either hated that name or they loved the name.
+And to me, I thought it was perfect because at any given point, any given day, I am either feeling lost or tired, I’m always tired.
 And most of the time I have no idea what I’m doing.
-So I I’m lost.
+So I’m lost.

-I mean, the blog became popular within, I guess a few months when we started to write, there was, there was a really powerful situation that happened.
-Well, I wrote an article for CNN health.
-About an experience that I had with a homeless person at a grocery store.
+I mean, the blog became popular within I guess a few months.
+When we started to write, there was a really powerful situation that happened.
+Well, I wrote an article for CNN health about an experience that I had with a homeless person at a grocery store.

 Because Gavin is so awkward around people.
 He means well, but he’s extremely awkward.
 And I could see the same thing happening to him.
-And no, I came home and I, and I spent the next couple of days trying to put my thoughts together because it, it, it really shook me to my core.
-I wrote an article just, just for my blog.
+And so I came home, and I spent the next couple of days trying to put my thoughts together, because it really shook me to my core.
+I wrote an article just for my blog.
 And that was the first thing that I ever wrote that went viral.
 Ended up getting picked up by CNN, and then that sort of exploded the amount of people that could see it,

 Rob Gorski: Yes.